wairas/hsi-website/docs/happy/sam.md

 with the medium-sized [vit_l](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_l_0b3195.pth) being the recommended one (requires <6GB GPU RAM). `vit_l` is used in the commands below.

-## Launching Docker and Redis under WLS2
+## Launching Docker and Redis under WLS2 (without Docker Desktop UI)

 * Create a bash script `happy_sam_start.sh` in `/usr/local/bin` with the following content: